Ahmed-Tammam/Find_DeletedFiles/README.md

 Requirements:

--The winreg module is required to access the Windows Registry.
+-The winreg module is required to access the Windows Registry. (pip install winreg)

 -The script must be run with administrative privileges to access the Recycle Bin directory.